 The Lost Dutchman's Gold Mine is one of the most famous unsolved mysteries in the United States.
 The details of the Dutchman treasure have all the makings for a ghost story - hidden treasure, mysterious demises, and lore passed down from generation to generation.

-The Lost Dutchman's Gold Mine is a fabled gold mine located in the southwest, though it's exact whereabouts are unknown.
+The Lost Dutchman's Gold Mine is a fabled gold mine located in the Southwest, though it's exact whereabouts are unknown.
 Many believe it's hidden in the Superstition Mountains, and it's rumored a curse falls upon all those who try to find it.
-The path to these riches is paved in mystery and death.
+The path to these riches is paved in mystery and doom.
 Many say at least 600 people have lost their lives trying to find the treasure.

 Jesse Capen was obsessed with the legendary Dutchman Gold Mine and was convinced he could locate the treasure hidden deep in the Superstition Mountains.
-Sadly, the 35-year-old became another victim of the fables when he disappeared from the Tonto National Forest in 2009.
+Sadly, the 35-year-old became another target of the fables when he disappeared from the Tonto National Forest in 2009.

 Hundreds of books and maps were found in his apartment after his disappearance showing he extensively researched the subject.
 According to files found on his computer, he’d already attempted to locate the treasure on at least two other occasions and told no one of either excursion.
 It was his third trip that he never returned from, and it would be close to three years before his remains would finally be found.
 Volunteers with the Superstition Search and Rescue organization found Capen’s remains wedged in an impossibly tight crevice, about 30 feet off the ground.

 He may have fallen from a ledge above the crevice and somehow got wedged in, but his official cause of death remains unknown or at least unreported.
 There was no trauma to his skull and his bones were wedged in such an inaccessible spot that flooding and animals couldn’t touch him.